 A Monitoring and Evaluation Plan for all Grant, Douglas, and Chelan County Public Utility Districts Hatchery Programs has been updated and approved by the committees that oversee the PUD hatchery programs (Hillman et al. 2017).
 This document provides guiding principles and approaches for the monitoring and evaluation (M&E) of all PUD hatchery programs including PRH.
 Objectives, hypotheses, measured and derived variables, and field methods that were used to collect data are described in this document.
+One important management objective contained in the plan is to achieve Proportionate Natural Influence of 0.67 and there has been considerable effort in the past decade to achieve this objective (Pearsons et al. 2020).

-This report of the PRH M&E program is the eleventh annual report (Hoffarth and Pearsons 2012a, 2012b, Richards et al. 2013, Richards and Pearsons 2014, 2015, 2016, 2017, 2018, 2019 and 2020) and encompasses data collected during the Washington State fiscal year (FY) 2020 - 2021 as well as earlier years where data were available.
+This report of the PRH M&E program is the twelfth annual report (Hoffarth and Pearsons 2012a, 2012b, Richards et al. 2013, Richards and Pearsons 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021) and encompasses data collected during the Washington State fiscal year (FY) 2021 - 2022 as well as earlier years where data were available.
 The data presented in this report are preliminary and subject to change as new data and analyses become available.
 Readers are encouraged to consult the most recent annual report to obtain the most current and accurate information.